pdamicoORCL/pdamicoORCL/linuxInstall.md

 What you now know:

-- You know what a Linux distribution is, why there are so many of them, and that it's NOT just Linux (remember, "Linux" is just the kernel). **Side Note**: Purists do not call it "Linux", but "GNU/Linux".
+- You know what a Linux distribution is, and that it's NOT just Linux (remember, "Linux" is only the kernel). **Side Note**: Purists do not call it "Linux", but "GNU/Linux".

+- If you reviewed the **LDAP and Tableau Server** presentation:

-- You know the difference between an "Identity Store" and "Authentication"
+   - You know the difference between an "Identity Store" and "Authentication", and you can - at a minimum - start a conversation about Authentication options.

+   - You know the steps to configure LDAP with Tableau Server, and you can translate that to other Authentication scenarios

 - You learned some techniques to make you more productive at the Linux command line